whatsyourask/basics-of-pwn/content/format-string/format-string.md

 printf("\374\317\377\377\376\317\377\377%53038u%6$n%12489u%7$n\353\v"..., 4294955730, 0xc8, 134517204, 0��������
 ~~~

 It shows that the input string is placed at `0xffffcf68`.
 So, it says that the string is copied to this address.
-Lets determine this address inside gdb and next calculate the offset.
+Let's determine this address inside gdb and next calculate the offset.

 ~~~bash
 gef➤  unset environment LINES